How To Calculate Hours Worked? (Formulas and Examples)

 How to Calculate Hours Worked in Excel?

 To calculate hours worked in Excel, you can use formulas and functions to perform the necessary calculations.
-Here's a step-by-step guide:
+We have put an step-by-step guide that covers these aspects in-detail, and with editable template that you can download free of charge.

 Optional steps: